 Braised Chicken Thighs with Carrots, Potatoes and Thyme

 Fresh herbs and sweet carrots update this old-fashioned skillet dinner.
 To retain its fragrance, add the thyme just before serving.
+If you use a Staub Braise and Grill Pan, you can streamline the process by searing the chicken and sautéing the vegetables at the same time.

 - 1 1/2 lb.
 (750 g) boneless, skinless chicken thighs, fat trimmed